What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 A dairy allergy is different than lactose intolerance, but is commonly confused with it because the symptoms are similar 3.
 If you experience nausea after you ingest dairy products, seek medical advice.
 A dairy allergy that causes nausea will be accompanied by other food allergy symptoms.

 If you are experiencing serious medical symptoms, seek emergency treatment immediately.

 Cow’s milk is made of two main proteins: curd and whey.
 Whey protein makes up about 20 percent of cow's milk and curd is the remaining 80 percent.
-A person with a dairy allergy is allergic to one or both of the proteins in the milk, according to KidsHealth.org.
+A person with a dairy allergy is allergic to one or both of the proteins in the milk, according to KidsHealth.org 12.
 The immune system overreacts to these proteins and attempts to fight them off by creating specific IgE antibodies that cause increased levels of histamine in the body.
 Histamine leads to the inflammation of soft tissue in the body, including the intestines, sinuses and lungs.

 Nausea is the result of inflammation in the gastrointestinal tract.
 Nausea is accompanied by bloating, abdominal pain, gas, diarrhea and vomiting, according to MayoClinic.com 1.cause:

-Most digestive issues caused by a milk allergy cannot be treated with medication.
+Most digestive issues caused by a milk allergy cannot be treated with medication 12.
 Once milk proteins are expelled from the body, digestive symptoms such as nausea will subside.
 Other minor symptoms can be treated with over-the-counter antihistamines.
 A severe allergic reaction may require immediate medical intervention with an epinephrine injection.